m-voit/concepts-of-programming-languages/study-project/paper.md

 It's often used in conjunction with algebraic data types to select different behaviour depending on the data type.

 In our parser example this would be useful for the evaluate function that could be written in a more functional matter instead of using JavaScript classes.
-There is a stage 1 proposal to introduce pattern matching to JavaScript in the future [git02].
+There is a stage 1 proposal to introduce pattern matching to ECMAScript in the future [git02].
 This means, in the future, the evaluate function could be written concisely as in the example below.

 ```javascript